amshunaik/kuku/README.md

 ### Set up mongoDB atlas
 * To store the backend data
 * SignUp and signIn in MongoDB
-* Create new project "Audio"
+* Create new project by any name eg. "Audio"
 * then click next and create project
-* Click on build a database button
+* The Go to Database section and click on "Build Cluster" button.

-* Select free Service Provide M0 and write the cluster name as "Audio" and click on create button
+* Select free Service provider M0 and give a cluster name eg. "Audio" and then "Create deployment" button
-* After this your Database will be created, click on connect and add Username and Password
-* Have a copy of the password and the password with you.
+* You will be redirected to connect to your database page where you can use the default username and password or chnage it.
-* Click on "Create Database User" and then on "choose the connection method" button.
+* Then click on "Create Database User" button  and "choose a connection method" button.
-* Add current IP Address to connect to the database.
-* After this paste create database Username and Password in Back directory .env file in MONGO_DB url.
-* Then add the AudioBook database into the Audio Project.
+* Click on "Drivers" for connection and copy the mongodb connection string and add username and password in the .env file in Back directory.
+* Again click to Database section and open the downloaded folder in VS code.